dcm4che-dockerfiles/keycloak/README.md

 This environment variable sets the password for the KEYCLOAK_ADMIN_USER.
 Default value is not set.

+#### `SUPER_USER_ROLE`

+This environment variable sets the user role to identify super users, which have unrestricted access to all UI functions of the Archive, bypassing the verification of user permissions.
+Login/Logout of such users will emit an [Audit Message for Security Alert](http://dicom.nema.org/medical/dicom/current/output/html/part15.html#sect_A.5.3.11) with EventTypeCode `(110127,DCM,"Emergency Override Started")`/`(110138,DCM,"Emergency Override Stopped")`.
+Default value is `admin`.

 #### `KEYSTORE`

 This environment variable sets the keystore used in ssl server identities in Wildfly configuration.
 Default value is `dcm4chee-arc/key.jks`.